MidKnight92/tandem_trivia_app/README.md

 User can submit answer without selecting a option

 ## Future Plans
--Implement React for the front-end, incorporate MongoDB, and add more trivia questions.
+- Implement React for the front-end, incorporate MongoDB, and add more trivia questions.
--Add a leaderboard
+- Add a leaderboard
--Allow users to compete amongst one another
+- Allow users to compete amongst one another

 ## Credits and acknowledgments
 Tandem for supplying the json data